danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

+The Search service offers additional query patterns to query `precise` values.
+For details see [exact match](#exact-match).

-- where any of the fields ValueList.OriginalValue, ValueList.Value or ValueList.AppDataType contains "PRODUCING" or "DUAINE" (note how we need to escape the * with a backslash)
+- Where any of the fields ValueList.OriginalValue, ValueList.Value, or ValueList.AppDataType contains "PRODUCING" or "DUAINE".
+(Note that you need to escape the * with a backslash.)

 ```json
 {